bbauska/Coursera-Bootstrap/README.md

 the *\<button\>* tag.
 Note how the *\<a\>* tags have been styled using the *btn* class.

--   Remember to do a Git commit with the message \"Buttons\"
+-   Remember to do a Git commit with the message "Buttons"

 ### Conclusions